Human Heart – Functions, Circulation, Diagram

 Endocardium

-The endocardium is the deepest layer of the heart that borders the inner chambers and covers the heart valves.
+The endocardium is the deepest or innermost layer of the human heart that borders the inner chambers and covers the heart valves.
 Furthermore, it keeps blood from adhering to the inner walls of the vessels, preventing potentially dangerous blood clots.
+It is made of two layers, and the inner one is made up of endothelial cells, like epicardium.

 Functions of the Human Heart